March 5, 2019 376

 They follow not only the letter but also the spirit of the law, recognizing that moral management generally requires operating well above what the law mandates.
 The central guiding principle is: Is this action, decision or behavior fair to us and all parties involved?

 Immoral management not only lacks ethical principles but also is actively opposed to ethical behavior.
 This standpoint is characterized by the principal or exclusive concern for company gains, emphasis on profits and company success at virtually any price, lack of concern about others’ desire to be treated fairly, a view of laws as obstacles to be overcome and willingness to “cut corners.”
 The key operating principle of immoral management is: “Can we make money with this action, decision, or behavior” implied in this approach is the view that other considerations matter little, if at all.

-There are a few common sense guidelines that can be helpful in thinking about the ethical implications of entrepreneurial decisions and behaviors.
+There are a few common-sense guidelines that can help think about the ethical implications of entrepreneurial decisions and behaviors.

 These guidelines are: